 I’ll never forget the first time my son saw my daughters face painted for Día de los Muertos (Day of the Dead).
 It was 2013 — you can read all about that celebration here: Dia de los Muertos (Day of the Dead) Altar Honoring Departed Loved Ones + Video

 When he saw her, he freaked out (and not in a good way).
 He was only five years old.
 He has always been scared of clowns and I think when he saw her with a white face, he assumed she was a clown, and ran away hysterical.

 I had talked to him about the holiday prior to that, but I realized I hadn’t really sat down to explain it to him.
 We read books, cooked traditional dishes, but it wasn’t until I showed him an animated short film about Dia de los Muertos with a little girl who visits the land of the dead that he really understood the true meaning of the Mexican holiday.
 After he watched that video his eyes lit up and he was eager to learn more.
 I recommend sharing that beautiful video with your children.

 It’s actually very easy to celebrate Día de los Muertos with your children.
 No, you do not have to be Mexican or Catholic to introduce this cultural tradition into your home.
 This celebration is especially beautiful if you’ve lost a loved one in your family since it can help children learn to celebrate that person’s life and how they are loved and remembered.

-Every year we set up a home altar — I’ll share more about the elements on our altar later this week.
-Please stay tuned.
+Every year we set up a home altar — Read this blog post to learn about Day of the Dead altar elements.